logo

 Quite apart from the thousands of professional service businesses using partnerships as their business vehicle of choice, many new businesses use the partner route which is quicker and easier to setup than a company.
 In fact some people probably don’t even realize that their business is a partnership automatically created under the 1890 Act.

-For FREE initial legal advice about any commercial dispute, just call our Solicitors on FREEPHONE 0800 1404544 or Salisbury 01722 422300.
+For FREE initial legal advice about any commercial dispute, just call our Lawyers on FREEPHONE 0800 1404544 or Salisbury 01722 422300.

 Whether or not you have a written agreement, if you’re involved in a tricky dispute with your partners, it’s sensible to get expert advice.
+Each situation is unique, but early legal advice is almost always the key to keeping costs and damage under control.

 Rest assured that our Business Partnership Disputes Lawyers have that specialist experience and will take a practical and commercial view of your dispute.
 And the team offer a wide variety of solutions to your legal dispute – from negotiation and mediation to commercial injunctions.